tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_intro.md

 Rest = [b, c, d].
 ```

-We will frequently use this `|` notation for processing lists one element at a
-time.

 You can also get more than one at item at the head of the list like this:

 ```prolog